phpDocumentor/phpDocumentor/docs/manual/For users/Basic usage.rst

     $ docblox

-When you have installed a version directly from Github your should invoke the ``docblox.php`` script in the ``bin`` folder of your DocBlox installation unless you have added a symlink as described in the chapter :doc:`Installation`.
+When you have installed a version directly from Github you should invoke the ``docblox.php`` script in the ``bin`` folder of your DocBlox installation unless you have added a symlink as described in the chapter :doc:`Installation`.